mtilda/jokes/README.md

 # Jokes

-An app to make you laugh
+An app to make you laugh.
+This application was built to practice deploying MERN stack applications to Heroku by using a proxy.